netgen-layouts/layouts-docs/upgrades/upgrade_080_090.rst

   update.

-* Most of the internal ``protected`` dependencies and methods were made ``private``.
+* Most of the internal ``protected`` dependencies and methods were made ``private`` and classes made final.
 Rather than extending internal classes, you need to use other patterns when changing built in behaviour.

 * Layout type, block type and block definition icons are introduced in configuration.
 If you previously defined custom icons through custom CSS, you